 • Training: A 10-hour classroom training, plus supplemental video training, and an orientation to the Bucks County Correctional Facility, which may be conducted remotely over Zoom.
 The training provides tutors with an overview of the DFL course, methods of effective tutoring, and the responsibilities you have as a Vita volunteer.
 After training, tutors are individually interviewed.
 The tutor’s availability and personal interests are used to place a tutor with a client.

-- Requirements: Bucks County Corrections regulations require that tutors have a Criminal Background Check demonstrating no criminal justice system involvement with the last two years.
-You will need to apply for the Criminal Background check before beginning the training to allow you to participate in the tour.
-Click Here to do this on-line.
+• Requirements: Tutors must be at least 21 years of age.
+Bucks County Corrections regulations require that tutors have a Criminal Background Check demonstrating no criminal justice system involvement in the last two years.
 Vita asks that our tutors commit to a minimum of two hours of tutoring per week for a six to eight week period of time.

-- Support: The Decisions For Living Facilitator’s Manual is provided in the training to guide you in teaching the course.
-Tutor-client matches are supervised and supported by Vita’s Criminal Justice Coordinator.
+• Support: The Decisions For Living Facilitator’s Manual is provided in the training to guide you in teaching the course.
+Tutor-client matches are supervised and supported by Vita staff.

 Office Volunteers help our Program Directors and other administrative staff who do all the behind-the-scenes work of scheduling classes, ensuring our students have the textbooks and materials they need, that we have the right classes in the right place at the right time for them to attend, and otherwise keeping the organization running so that our teachers and tutors can focus on helping people learn.